 Is Hydroponic Weed Healthier?

-There is unfortunately little research directly comparing the health benefits of hydroponically-grown plants with conventionally-grown plants, whether cannabis or produce.
+There is unfortunately little research directly comparing the health benefits of hydroponically-grown weed with conventionally-grown weed.

 We believe that hydroponic weed is likely to be healthier for two reasons: